...

 Thank you for your answer.
 And once you have looked at your own situation, how can you set numbers (percentages)?

-1. For this I would like to have a Budget and also look at your own goals.
-Once you know where you currently stand and where you want to "go", you can set appropriate savings rates.
+1. For this I would like to have a Budget and also consider your own goals.
+Once you know where you currently stand and where you want to go, you can set yourself appropriate savings rates.

 Netflix, Spotify, YouTube Red, etc., for example, can be solved via a VPN in Turkey or Argentina.
 This makes the subscriptions even cheaper.